demisto/content/Packs/CommunityCommonScripts/Scripts/GetIndicatorCustomFieldsByQuery/README.md

-Returns indicator custom fields into the context by the given query.
+Purpose:      This automation will return indicator custom fields into the context by the given query.
+Author:       Mahmood Azmat
+Input1:       Query for retrieving indicator(s).

 ## Script Data